john-bv/OneLink/onelink_net/README.md

    - `mtu`: The Maximum transfer unit you would like to use.

-2- (S -> C) **Connection Reply**.
+2. (S -> C) **Connection Reply**.
 You will recieve this packet AFTER sending a connection request (given that the connection was granted, if not, you will recieve a Disconnect packet).
 The packet contains the following fields:

    -  `duration`: The maximum amount of time you are allowed to access this server (in seconds).
 If this is set to `0` you are allowed indefinitely.
 This is usually set to prevent load on large instances with bad hardware and generally will not affect the performance of onelink.

    - `mtu`: The MTU size the server is allowing you to use.
 This is NEVER higher than the MTU you set; on official servers!
 However, this may be LOWER than the MTU size you're requesting, in which case MUST be respected!
 Or the server will disconnect you.

    - `heart_ack`: The acknowledge sequence.
 This will define how long you should send a heartbeat to the server.

-3-
+3- T